ds5110/Facial-Landmarks-Exploration/docs/overview.md

 mouth-jaw, and eyebrows distances.
 Among all 68 landmarks of one face, we can see the most important features are mouth, eye, nose, jaw, and distances between them.
 And distances can get a good performance with fewer feature numbers than coordinates.
 Nearly no landmarks of cheeks are chosen among all methods.

-## Stakeholder Feedback (03/28/2023)

-- feedback regarding scaling methods

-The end goal of choosing a better scaling method should be more clear.

-- feedback regarding outlier detection

-We should know what an outlier looks like, e.g. landmark dots cannot make up a face.
-And how they can be detected.

-Current generic algorithms for detecting outliers may not correctly mean there is no outlier.
-The applied metrics may not detect the bias, or the metrics may not correspond to the outlier that we tended to look for.

-The current landmark results should be reasonable as they have checked them.
-However, We can put in an outlier on purpose to test whether the detector can detect the outlier.

-Instead of using euclidean distances as outlier detection features, try only using normalized coordinates ( 68-dimensional vector).

-Apply PCA to coordinates, and see what the left face shape and the left data look like.
-Then think about whether the data after PCA is outliers.

-- other feedback

-Don't focus too much on implementing classification algorithms but on understanding the nature of data.

 ## Challenges